10:30 a.m. and 1 p.m.

 every Sunday for

-In addition to Sunday Bible Study, from 9:45 to 10:30 a.m. in the Mizpah Room before church services, Ronda Hughes leads Bible Study on Wednesdays in the Hospitality Room.
+In addition to Sunday Bible Study, from 9:45 to 10:30 a.m. in the Mizpah Room before church services, Pastor Carl leads a Bible Study at 9:30 a.m.
+Tuesdays in the Hospitality Room.

 Jubilee Christmas Store